- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 - Pay Corporation Tax 9 months and 1 day after the period end.

-4) If you cannot register online
+4) If you can’t register online

 Unincorporated associations and some entities can register by post.
+Include:

-- Company or association name and registration number,
+- Company or association name and registration number

-- UK business address,
+- UK business address

-- Accounting period start date and accounts preparation date,
+- Accounting period start date and accounts preparation date

-- Nature of business activity,
+- Nature of business activity

-- Names and addresses of office holders,
+- Names and addresses of office holders

-- Parent company details if relevant,
+- Parent company details if relevant

-- PAYE start date if you have one,
+- PAYE start date if you have one

-- A signed declaration of accuracy.
+- A signed declaration of accuracy

 5) Penalties to avoid